 *Load – playing Far Cry 4 for 30 minutes

 There’s Gigabit LAN, Wireless AC and Bluetooth on this laptop.
-We had some problems with the wireless on our sample as it constantly disconnected and wasn’t able to max-out my Internet speed, but I don’t think those will carry on the final retails units.
-Still, something to double check.
+We ran into some some problems with the wireless on the pre-production sample, but the final unit performed well, so nothing to worry about here.

 The speakers are borrowed from the GL702VM with pretty big internal chambers and small cuts placed on the palm-rest.
 I don’t know who in their right mind thought that’s a good place to put such small speaker cuts, as they’re so easy to cover and muffle with your hands while actually using the laptop, but if you can look past this aspect, they’re actually pretty good.

 We measured volumes up to 78 dB, which is about average, and the sound coming out is fairly rich and clean, with lows noticeable down to 50 MHz and no distortions at high volumes.

 I’ll also mention the camera placed on top of the screen and flanked by microphones, both decent for occasional use.
 I’d get something better for streaming, there still so much this one can do, especially in dimmer environments.